pydantic/pydantic/docs/usage/validation_errors.md

 ## `greater_than_equal`

-This error is raised when the value is not greater than or equal to `Field.ge`.
+This error is raised when the value is not greater than or equal to the specified constraint.

 ```py
 from pydantic import BaseModel, Field, ValidationError